panubo/docker-postgres/14-debian11/README.md

 - `POSTGRES_PASSWORD`
 - `POSTGRES_USER`
 - `POSTGRES_DB`
-- `POSTGRES_INITDB_ARGS` - Specify any initdb arguments such as "--data-checksum", "--locale=en_AU.UTF-8".
-Default "--data-checksum" (this image turns on data checksum by default).
+- `POSTGRES_INITDB_ARGS` - Specify any initdb arguments such as "--data-checksums", "--locale=en_AU.UTF-8".
+Default "--data-checksums" (this image turns on data checksum by default).
 - `POSTGRES_INITDB_WALDIR`
 - `POSTGRES_HOST_AUTH_METHOD` - **DISABLED** this env is used in the postgres upstream image but disabled in this image
 - `PGDATA`